The New York City Income Tax—Rates and Available Credits

 New York City Income Tax Credits

-- NYC Child and Dependent Care Credit: Full-year and part-year New York City residents who paid child care expenses for children under the age of four may be eligible to claim this credit.
+Full-year and part-year New York City residents who paid child care expenses for children under the age of three as of the last day of the tax year might be eligible to claim this credit.

-The amount of the credit is determined by income and filing status.
-Credit amounts range from $15 to $30 with an additional $10-$30 for each additional exemption claimed on your federal return.
+The amount of the credit is determined by your income and filing status.
+Credit amounts range from $15 to $30 with an additional $10 to $30 for each additional exemption claimed on your federal return.

-- NYC School Tax Credit: The New York City school tax credit is available to a New York City resident or part-year resident who cannot be claimed as a dependent on another taxpayer’s federal income tax return.
-If you are married and filing a joint return and you have income of $250,000 or less you can take a refundable credit of $125.
-All other taxpayers with income of $250,000 or less can get a refundable credit of $62.50.
+The New York City school tax credit is available to New York City residents or part-year residents who can't be claimed as a dependent on another taxpayer’s federal income tax return.
+You can take a refundable credit of $125 if you're married and filing a joint return and you have income of $250,000 or less.
+All other taxpayers with incomes of $250,000 or less can receive a refundable credit of $62.50.

 Filing Your Return

-New York City personal income tax is filed with New York State on your New York State income tax return.
+The New York City personal income tax is filed with New York State on your state income taxre return.
 Forms can be found on the New York Department of Taxation and Finance's website.
 You can file your return by mail or e-file it.

 New York City government employees must file an additional tax form—Form NYC-1127.